Level of Study

 Objectives and Content

-- discuss the limitations of the model
+- is able to discuss limitations of a numerical model

 Required Previous Knowledge